metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_v_sphere_cluster_template_v1alpha4_manifest.md

 Optional:

 - `control_plane_endpoint` (Attributes) ControlPlaneEndpoint represents the endpoint used to communicate with the control plane. (see [below for nested schema](#nestedatt--spec--template--spec--control_plane_endpoint))
-- `identity_ref` (Attributes) IdentityRef is a reference to either a Secret or VSphereClusterIdentity that contains the identity to use when reconciling the cluster. (see [below for nested schema](#nestedatt--spec--template--spec--identity_ref))
+- `identity_ref` (Attributes) IdentityRef is a reference to either a Secret or VSphereClusterIdentity that containsthe identity to use when reconciling the cluster. (see [below for nested schema](#nestedatt--spec--template--spec--identity_ref))
 - `server` (String) Server is the address of the vSphere endpoint.
 - `thumbprint` (String) Thumbprint is the colon-separated SHA-1 checksum of the given vCenter server's host certificate